VeeralTiwari/data_analysis_project/README.md

 ## Files

-- `Project 1 for Resume (Zomato Bangalore Order).ipynb`: The Jupyter Notebook containing all the code for data processing and analysis.
+- `Zomato-order-analysis-jupyter.ipynb`: The Jupyter Notebook containing all the code for data processing and analysis.
-- `location_online.csv`: A CSV file generated from the analysis, summarizing the number of restaurants by location and their online ordering availability.

 ## Technologies Used

 - **Python 3.11**